The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 - Long focal lengths with foreground: Focus at about a third of the frame (or scene) starting from the bottom.

-If you intend to use filters, focus before placing any neutral density filter (ND) or graduated neutral density filter (GND) in front of the lens.
+If you intend to use lens filters, focus before placing any neutral density filter (ND) or graduated neutral density filter (GND) in front of the lens.
 Considering the opacity of an ND filter, it'll be very difficult for your camera to focus.

 Finally, if you use the autofocus, change it to manual to make sure the camera doesn't refocus while you're pressing the shutter button.